The game Max-Welter: Positions of value 1

-\begin{proof} We say that a position verifying condition (a) or (b) of Theorem \ref{Max-V1} is a {\em $1$-position}.
-We must prove two facts: \begin{enumerate} \item[1.] there is no move from a 1-position to a 1-position, \item[2.] from every position $A$ that isn't either a 0-position or a 1-position, there is a move to a 1-position. \end{enumerate}
+\begin{proof} Let $\Y$ be the set of positions verifying condition (a) or (b) of Theorem \ref{Max-V1}.
+Note that $\X$ (defined in Theorem \ref{Max-P}) is the set of $\P$-positions.
+We must prove two facts: \begin{enumerate} \item[1.] there is no move between any two positions in $\Y$, \item[2.] from every position $A$ not in $\X \cup \Y$, there is a move that terminates in $\Y$. \end{enumerate}